szepeviktor/waf4wordpress/README.md

 # WordPress Fail2ban

-Trigger banning on malicious HTTP requests by the Fail2ban daemon running on your server.
+Stop WordPress related attacks and trigger Fail2ban running on your server.
-Shared hosting has no server-wide banning (because of security reasons) but you can install it without Fail2ban to stop attacks by using one of the Miniban methods.
+Shared hosting has no server-wide banning (because of security reasons) but you can still install WordPress Fail2ban without Fail2ban to stop attacks by using one of the Miniban methods.

 Your WordPress (really HTTP) security consists of:

 1. Use HTTPS
 1. Have daily backup
-1. Blocking known *shadow nets*
+1. Block known *shadow nets*
 1. Have Fail2ban installed (controls the firewall)
 1. Maintain your website + use strict Fail2ban filters which ban on the first attack instantly
 1. Deny direct access to core WordPress files, themes and plugins
-1. WordPress Fail2ban (this project)
+1. Install WordPress Fail2ban (this project)
-1. Leanmail (filters notification emails)
+1. Use Leanmail (filters Fail2ban notification emails)

 See the security and webserver folders in my `debian-server-tools` repo.